needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/xr-ray-interactor.md

 | &emsp;On Hover Canceled | If enabled, the Unity editor will display UI for supplying the duration (in seconds) and intensity (normalized) to play in haptic feedback when this Interactor cancels hovering over an Interactable. |
 | &emsp;Allow Hover Haptics While Selecting | Whether to allow playing haptics from hover events if the hovered Interactable is currently selected by this Interactor.
 This is enabled by default. |
 | **Interactor Events** | See the [Interactor Events](interactor-events.md) page. |

+## Supporting XR Interactable Snap Volume

+For an XR Ray Interactor to snap to an [XR Interactable Snap Volume](xr-interactable-snap-volume.md), the ray interactor must be properly configured.
+The **Raycast Trigger Interaction** property of the XR Ray Interactor must be set to **Collide**.
+Additionally, the XR Ray Interactor GameObject must have an [XR Interactor Line Visual](xr-interactor-line-visual.md) component with the **Snap Endpoint If Available** property enabled.